 Poster Competitions: Genetic Counselling students; and MSc and PhD graduate students whose supervisors are Medical Genetics faculty, are encouraged to present their research in a poster format.
 Registered posters are automatically entered to be judged for prizes offered in the junior, senior, and Genetic Counselling research categories.

-Post-doctoral fellows with Medical Genetics research supervisors are welcome to present posters but are not eligible for prizes.
+Undergraduates, post-doctoral fellows and medical residents with Medical Genetics research supervisors are welcome to present posters but are not eligible for prizes.

 Awards presented on Research Day: